 - Human Factors Engineering Lab

 Mechanical engineering is the one of the broadest engineering disciplines.
 A mechanical engineer can work in sales, research, technical work, administration, management and production operations.
-According The Center for Education and Workforce, mechanical engineers with master’s degrees make 20% more than individuals with bachelor’s degrees.
+According to The Center for Education and Workforce, mechanical engineers with master’s degrees make 20% more than individuals with bachelor’s degrees.